Cardiac arrest

 The difference between cardiac arrest and a heart attack

-Cardiac arrest and heart attack are not the same thing, although people often confuse the terms.
-Both are medical emergencies.
+Cardiac arrest and heart attack are not the same thing, although both are medical emergencies.

 What is it?